-A stakeholder is anyone who is impacted by your project, has an influence that can impact your project success.
+A stakeholder is anyone who is impacted by your project and has an influence that can impact your project's success.

 Spend more time and energy with the top 2 stakeholder categories in the matrix –

-- High influence and low-interest Stakeholders are the most critical ones for you since they have high influence and are people of power in the organization.
-Seek their opinion for important decisions and show them the value your project will create for them.
-Understand their needs well and try to meet them
+High-influence and low-interest Stakeholders are the most critical ones for you since they have high influence and are people of power in the organization.
+Seek their opinion on important decisions and show them the value your project will create for them.
+Understand their needs well and try to meet them.

-- High influence and high interest – Keep these people in your close confidence since they are highly influential as well as have high interest in your work and the project.
+High influence and high interest – Keep these people in close confidence since they are highly influential as well as have a high interest in your work and the project.

 2. Be Patient and Listen to find out their needs

-Be proactive to establish a positive relationship with them.
+Be proactive in establishing a positive relationship with them.
 Go that extra mile to try to meet them and understand what they have to say.